Thulium-Drake/ansible-role-request_tracker/README.md

 - A MySQL database server already set up
 - Internet access (Github, CPAN and distro repos)

+If you want to handle e-mail:

+- A local MTA configured to deliver e-mail via a smarthost or otherwise
+- Either the system itself should be able to receive mail, or you enable ```rt_setup_fetchmail``` which will install fetchmail and configure to run every few minutes

 This role has a soft dependency on using https://github.com/Thulium-Drake/ansible-role-apache_revproxy to provide the webserver.
 Add the following configuration to your host_vars:

 ```